AriaCast/AriaCast-Receiver-MusicAssistant/README.md

 ## 💙 Credits

 Built by the community for the Music Assistant ecosystem.
-Special thanks to the [AirPlr](https://github.com/AirPlr) team for creating the AriaCast protocol and Android application.

 **Maintainers:** Music Assistant Team
 **Protocol:** AirPlr/AriaCast Project